openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Rotates the vector at 90 degress
+Rotates the vector at 90 degrees